 Public Roundtable: Architecture and the Right to Housing in Brazil

-This public roundtable explored how the right to housing—both in Brazil and globally—isn’t just a political, legal and economic issue, but also an architectural one.
+This public roundtable explored how the right to housing—in Brazil and globally—isn’t just a political, legal, and economic issue, but also an architectural one.
 What does the right to housing mean in practice?
 And how can designers contribute?
-The Daniels Architecture and Housing Justice Lab’s founder Karen Kubey was joined by Carmen Silva (Downtown Homeless Movement - MSTC), Ester Carro (Fazendinhando Institute), Bianca Tavolari (Brazilian Center for Analysis and Planning) and Renato Cymbalista (Community Rental Housing Fund - FICA).

 About the Presenters

-This public event was held at the Brazilian Institute of Architects in partnership with the Faculty of Architecture, Urbanism, and Design at the University of São Paulo (FAUD-USP), Real Estate Community Fund (FICA) and Untapped.
-This event also served as a preparatory activity for the 14th International Architecture Biennial of São Paulo and was made possible through the generous support of the Irving Grossman Fund in Affordable Housing and the Canadian Social Sciences and Humanities Research Council (SSHRC).
+This public event was convened by the Faculty of Architecture, Urbanism, and Design at the University of São Paulo (FAUD-USP), Real Estate Community Fund (FICA) and Architecture and Housing Justice Lab.
+It was held at the Brazilian Institute of Architects (IAB-SP) and served as a preparatory activity for the 14th International Architecture Biennial of São Paulo.
+It was made possible through the generous support of the Canadian Social Sciences and Humanities Research Council (SSHRC), Irving Grossman Fund in Affordable Housing, FAUD-USP, FICA and IAB-SP.